RazviOverflow/razvioverflow.github.io/_ctfwriteups/TJCTF2020/index.md

   <img src="/images/CTF/TJCTF2020/login_sequel0.png"/>
 </p>

 This challenge was a login panel vulnerable to SQL injection.
 However' there was some filtering to bypass.
+(Thanks to [Jorge](https://twitter.com/jorge_ctf))

 After many tries, we realized the WAF is filtering the "-" so we cannot comment with -- and it was also filtering `AND`, `OR`, `and`, `or` but... it was not filtering mixed case operators: `AnD`, `aNd`, `Or`, `oR`.
 For